A polynomial associated with rooted trees and specific posets: Extension to a class of posets

 \textbf{Case 3:} Adding a least element $\ell$.
 Here we can use a similar argument as in Case 2. \end{proof}

 Let $A$ be a maximal antichain in $P$.
 We write $b(A)$ for the number of basic elements in $A$.
 For $a \in A$, we define a set $P_a$ related to $a$ as follows.
 If $a$ is a basic element, $P_a$ is the empty set.
-Next, let $a$ be a non-basic element, and let $B$ be the set of basic elements to which it is associated.
+Next, let $a$ be a non-basic element, and let $B$ be the set of basic elements to which it is comparable (so $a$ is associated with the set $B$).

 \begin{itemize} \item If $a$ is a lower element,

 \item If $a$ is an upper element,

 \end{itemize}